suryanarayanankv/OS_AGENT/README.md

 ### 4. Run the FastAPI Application

-From the root directory, run:
+From inside the `osagent-v3` folder, run:

 ```bash
 uvicorn app:app --reload